darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 When dealing with skin tones, the relative weights of the three channels will affect the level of detail in the image.
 Placing more weight on red (e.g. [0.9, 0.3, -0.3]) will make for smooth skin tones, whereas emphasising green (e.g. [0.4, 0.75, -0.15]) will bring out more detail.
 In both cases the blue channel is reduced to avoid emphasising unwanted skin texture.

-## grey tab controls
+## gray tab controls

 input red/green/blue
-: Choose how much each of the R, G and B channels contribute to the grey level of the output.
+: Choose how much each of the R, G and B channels contribute to the gray level of the output.
 The image will only be converted to monochrome if the three sliders add up to some non-zero value.
 Adding more blue will tend to bring out more details, adding more red will tend to smooth skin tones.

 normalize channels
 : Select this checkbox to try to keep the overall brightness constant as the sliders are adjusted.